-HALFTIME: Southern trails Alabama A&M 10-9
+FINAL: Southern defeats Alabama A&M 25-20

 Latest Weather Blog

-HUNTSVILLE, Ala. - Alabama A&M leads Southern 10-9 at halftime of Saturday's SWAC matchup in Huntsville.
+HUNTSVILLE, Ala. - Southern beat Alabama A&M 25-20 in Saturday's SWAC matchup in Huntsville.

 Alabama A&M scored the first 10 points of the game, thanks to a Xavier Lankford rushing touchdown in the first quarter and a Victor Barbosa 21-yard field goal in the second quarter.